 The good news is that sun hats (just like sunscreen formulas) will make just as successful additions to your Instagram as they do to your sun protection routine.
-(Just be honest with yourself: if you are only going to snap a few pics and then toss your hat in your beach bag, make sure you are using a SPF spray or powder for your scalp and hair.)
+(Just be honest with yourself: if you are only going to snap a few pics and then toss your hat in your beach bag, make sure you are using an SPF spray or powder for your scalp and hair.)

 “For those patients that are really, really resistant to wearing a hat, we actually recommend using a powder sunscreen,” Adigun says.
 “There are some high-quality powder sunscreens available that you can then apply to your part.
 I recommend it every morning, every single day, because that bit of your scalp along your part is going to get sun when you’re walking from your house to your car, or when you’re running errands”—not just when you are at the beach, she says.
-Bonus: powder sunscreens also work like a dry shampoo, sopping up any sweaty roots while also keeping you protected.
+Bonus: powder sunscreens also work as a dry shampoo, sopping up any sweaty roots while also keeping you protected.